erenonal/logistic_regression_loan_eligibility/README.md

 The explanations of the codes are also written as a comment line in detail, but I will write the operations I have done.

 After defining the libraries we use, we read our file.
-We have two splitted datasets as loan_test and loan_train.
+We have two splitted datasets as `loan_test` and `loan_train`.
 I defined the reading patterns for the colab environment and for the local environment.

 To familiarize myself with the dataset, I took a look at the variable names and types.